Categories: Blog

 And Digital Squad reports that 90% of conversion-oriented traffic comes from organic channels for top retreat brands.

-If you’re curious about what a fully supported retreat experience looks like, explore what we offer at Brisa Bahía—a secluded Caribbean retreat center where facilitators can focus on transformation while we handle everything else.
+If you’re curious about what a fully supported retreat experience looks like, explore our world-class facilities at Brisa Bahía—a secluded Caribbean retreat center nestled between jungle and sea where facilitators can focus on transformation while we handle everything else.

 9. Design landing pages that guide people to yes